Helpers

 - Runkit

-you would like to compose them like you would any Function
+you would like to compose them like you would any Function.
+That is

 underlying functions composed and ready to be run.